 To Crate or Not to Crate?
 The Basics of Crate Training

 But after I tried it for a week I was sold.
 I no longer had to worry about what Carter might be getting into while I was gone, and to my surprise he didn’t mind it at all.
-With proper introduction your dog’s crate can become a safe and welcome place for them to rest while you’re at work.
+With a proper introduction to the crate it can become a safe and welcome place for them to rest when you’re away.

 The Basics of Crate Training Your Dog